-Why is [insert training component] important for Touch Football?
+Why are the components listed below important for Touch Football?

 Strength: Most people underestimate the benefits of strength training and it’s importance for overall athleticism.
 Developing strength, as well as being strong in general, is super important for a few reasons…